 · Consider tax benefits related to using capital losses to offset realized gains –– and move any gains to the lowest tax brackets, if possible.

 · Make sure you’re appropriately planning for estate and gift tax purposes.
-There is an annual exclusion for gifts ($16,000 per donee, $32,000 for married couples) to help save on potential future estate taxes.
+There is an annual exclusion for gifts ($17,000 per donee, $34,000 for married couples) to help save on potential future estate taxes.
+This amount is expected to increase to $18,000 ($36,000 for couples in 2024.
+These gifts may be made directly to trusts, custodial accounts or 529 college savings plans.

 · Take advantage of health savings accounts (HSAs) that can help you reduce your taxes and save for your future.